At 10 o'clock in the morning, Markus Frind leaves his apartment and heads to work.

-After graduating from a technical school in 1999 with a two-year degree in computer programming, Frind got a job at an online shopping mall.
-Then, the dot-com bubble burst, and he spent the next two years bouncing from failed start-up to failing start-up.
+After graduating from a technical school in 1999 with a two-year degree in computer programming, Frind got a job with an online shopping mall.
+Then the dot-com bubble burst, and he spent the next two years bouncing from failed startup to failed startup.
 For most of 2002, he was unemployed.
 "Every six months, I got a new job," Frind says.
-"It'd start with 30 people, and then five months later, there'd be five.
+"It'd start with 30 people, then five months later, there'd be five.
 It was brutal."
 When he did have work, it felt like torture.
 His fellow engineers seemed to be writing deliberately inscrutable code in order to protect their jobs.
-"It would literally take me four or five hours," he says -- an eternity in Markus Frind time -- "just to make heads or tails of their code, when normally you're supposed to spend, like, two minutes doing that."
+"It would literally take me four or five hours," he says -- an eternity in Frind time -- "just to make heads or tails of their code, when normally you're supposed to spend, like, two minutes doing that."

 But cleaning up other people's messes taught Frind how to quickly simplify complex code.
 In his spare time, he started working on a piece of software that was designed to find prime numbers in arithmetic progression.
 The topic, a perennial challenge in mathematics because it requires lots of computing power, had been discussed in one of his classes, and Frind thought it would be a fun way to learn how to sharpen his skills.
 He finished the hobby project in 2002, and, two years later, his program discovered a string of 23 prime numbers, the longest ever.
 (Frind's record has since been surpassed, but not before it was cited by UCLA mathematician and Fields Medal winner Terence Tao.)
 "It was just a way of teaching myself something," Frind says.
 "I was learning how to make the computer as fast as possible."

-By early 2003, the technology economy in Vancouver had yet to bounce back, and Frind's sixth employer in three years was laying off half its work force.
-Worried that he would again find himself unemployed, Frind decided he needed to bolster his qualifications.
-He would devote a couple of weeks to mastering Microsoft's new tool for building websites, ASP.net, and he would do it by building the hardest kind of website he could think of.
+By early 2003, the technology economy in Vancouver had yet to bounce back, and Frind's sixth employer in three years was laying off half its workforce.
+Worried that he would again find himself unemployed, Frind decided to bolster his qualifications.
+He would devote a couple of weeks to mastering Microsoft's new tool for building websites, ASP.net, and do it by building the hardest kind of website he could think of.

 Online dating was an inspired choice.
 Not only does the act of building an intricate web of electronic winks, smiles, and nudges require significant programming skills, but the industry has always been a friendly place for oddballs and opportunists.
 Industry pioneer Gary Kremen, the founder of Match and the man who registered the Sex.com domain name, cites rapper Ice Cube and the bank robber "Slick" Willie Sutton as important influences on his business philosophy.
 Another pioneer, James Hong, co-founded Hot or Not, a site with a single, crude feature.
 Hong allowed users to upload pictures of themselves and have other users rate their attractiveness on a scale of 1 to 10.
 Hot or Not was acquired for $20 million in cash last year by Noel Biderman's company, Avid Life.
 Avid, which has also courted Plenty of Fish, derives most of its revenue from Ashley Madison, a dating website for married people (tag line: "Life is short.
 Have an affair").
 The site has 2.8 million members and revenue in the tens of millions of dollars.